Code-Institute-Submissions/dkeddie-MS2/README.md

 The functions of the website are to:-

 1. Provide weather information for travel destinations around the world.
-    - Users can see the average temperares and rainfall for each month across a 12 month period.
+    - Users can see the average temperatures and rainfall for each month across a 12 month period.
 This weather a retrieved from the Meteostat API which provides historic, average weather data, and presented in a Chart.js graph.
     - Users can also scroll through the months and see the Average Temperative of the selected month.
 This is the same information provided the Meteostat API.
     - Users can also see the current weather of the destination.
 This information is provided from Weatherapi.com.